DeanWhitten/DeanWhitten/README.md

 ## 🚀 About Me
-I am a Full Stack Java Engineer @ Genspark and a Software Development Student @ WGU.
+I am a Full Stack Engineer and a Software Development Student @ WGU.

 I am a hungry learner with an appitite for new problems to solve and an itch to deliver eligant inovative solutions.
 I enjoy collaberating with others, exploring new things, and working to improve my craft.
 I enjoy the challange of constant self improvement in all aspects of life.